How is prostate cancer diagnosed?

 PSA blood test

-The prostate-specific antigen (PSA) blood test is used mainly to try to find prostate cancer early in men without symptoms (see above).
-But it is also one of the first tests done in men who have symptoms that might be caused by prostate cancer.
+The PSA blood test is one of the first tests done in men who have symptoms that might be caused by prostate cancer.

 The PSA test can also be useful if prostate cancer has already been found.

-If certain symptoms or the results of tests like the PSA blood test and/or DRE suggest that you might have prostate cancer, your doctor will do a prostate biopsy to find out.
+If certain symptoms or the results of tests like the PSA blood test and/or DRE suggest that you might have prostate cancer, your doctor take samples of prostate tissue to see if cancer is present.
+This is called a prostate biopsy.

-Although the test sounds painful, it usually causes little discomfort because it is done very quickly.
-The doctor can numb the area ahead of time.
+Although the test sounds painful, it usually isn’t as bad as it sounds because each core is taken very quickly.
+The doctor can also numb the area ahead of time.
 You might want to ask your doctor about doing this.

 Cancer may only be present in a small area of the prostate.
 Because of this, sometimes the biopsy will miss the cancer even when it is there.
 This is known as a "false negative" result.
 If your biopsy doesn't show cancer, but your doctor still strongly suspects cancer, a repeat biopsy may be needed.